APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-background.md

 	- insta, tiktok

-- Then UCLA stepped in
+- Then UCLA stepped in (this is the tie in with "UCLA handling doc")

+	- No condemnation of hate speech

+	- Allows the sides to become embroiled in conflict